Interstate 95 in Connecticut: New Haven County

 On the Moses Wheeler Bridge, I-95 crosses into Milford, New Haven County, where it heads into residential areas on the other side of the river.
 Here, the freeway has a trumpet interchange with US 1 within the village of Devon before it crosses the New Haven Line and passes south of the world headquarters of the Subway restaurant chain.
 The road continues northeast through wooded areas of the western part of Milford, where it reaches an exit for Route 15 (the Merritt and Wilbur Cross parkways), which is served by the Milford Parkway.
 The freeway curves as it passes northeast of downtown Milford and comes to a cloverleaf interchange with US 1 adjacent to Connecticut Post Mall, located at the northeastern corner of the interchange.
 The road heads northeast again into commercial surroundings and passes service plazas in both directions, before coming into the town of Orange, where it reaches an interchange with Marsh Hill Road.
 The overpass carrying Marsh Hill Road is called the Salemme Memorial Bridge, and the exit provides access to the west campus of Yale University.

 The road passes to the northwest of the Yale University west campus as it enters the city of West Haven.
 Here, I-95 passes mixed areas of suburban development, where it comes to an interchange with Route 162.
 Through trucks to downtown West Haven must use this exit, as trucks may not use the northbound exit ramp at the next interchange, for Campbell Avenue and the southern terminus of Route 122, due to its steep incline.
 The road curves as it crosses the New Haven Line and the West River and comes into the city of New Haven.
 Immediately after crossing the river, I-95 comes to an interchange with the southern terminus of Route 10, which provides access to the Yale Bowl and connects to Route 34.
 From this point, the freeway heads northeast, passing New Haven Harbor in the neighborhood of Long Wharf, before reaching the large interchange complex southeast of Downtown New Haven.
 The complex includes an interchange with a flyover ramp to M.L.K.
 Jr. Boulevard serving the downtown area and Yale University, as well as the southern terminus of I-91, which heads north-northeast from I-95 toward Hartford.
 Past I-91, the freeway turns southeast to cross the Quinnipiac River on the Pearl Harbor Memorial Bridge, locally known as simply the "Q Bridge".
 On the other side of the bridge, the road heads into another area of mixed development in the Annex neighborhood.
-Here, I-95 has an interchange with the northern terminus of Route 337, which provides access to Tweed New Haven Airport.
+Here, I-95 has an interchange with the western terminus of Route 337, which provides access to Tweed New Haven Airport.